Global19-atlassian-net/iODKbook2/NPB/source/NPB_kinetics.rst

 differential equations.
 Without a computer, it would be difficult to visualise the solutions.

+We can use Sage to solve numerically the system :eq:`MM_min`

 .. code:: ipython2

     var('s e c p') ## it is numerical solution of the above set of 4 differential equations